apache/mesos/docs/persistent-volume.md

   __operators__ to manage persistent volumes through the master.

-When a persistent volume is destroyed, all the data on that volume is removed from the slave's filesystem.
+When a persistent volume is destroyed, all the data on that volume is removed from the agent's filesystem.
 Note that for persistent volumes created on `Mount` disks, the root directory is not removed, because it is typically the mount point used for a separate storage device.